 “Our business approach is to be at the cutting edge of technology,” Dobey stated.
-“We’ve found that our investments in technology saves us time and resources.”
+“We’ve found that our investments in technology save us time and resources.”

 GPS for asphalt paving

 In keeping with it’s technology adoption approach, United Companies recently added Topcon Millimeter GPS Asphalt Paver Systems to its three Cat AP-1055D pavers.
-The Topcon system uses what Topcon refers to as LazerZone technology, which uses GPS positioning together with a zone laser reference provided by a PZL-1A rotating laser, which is says to transmit a signal that creates a measuring area 33 feet in height.
+The Topcon system uses what Topcon refers to as LazerZone technology, which uses GPS positioning together with a zone laser reference provided by a PZL-1A rotating laser, which is says to transmit a signal that creates a measuring area 10 meters (33 feet) in height.